 - The MP4 format.
 MP4s are popular as a video format because they’re easier to compress, making them smaller and, therefore, more portable.

 - The MP3 format.
 If you’ve ever owned an iPod or listened to digital music, then you’re already familiar with MP3s.
 It’s a very popular format for audio files because, like MP4s, they’re smaller and more portable.
 By comparison, the FLAC and WAV formats are higher-fidelity audio formats and, therefore, larger in file size.

 Regardless of the format, an NFT creator needs to choose one that’s easy for an NFT marketplace to support.
 So, you need to understand the limitations.
 For example, some marketplaces limit the size of the NFTs on their platforms.
-OpenSea marketplace, for example, limits NFTs to 100 MB, while Rarible has a maximum size of 30 MB.
+OpenSea and Rarible, for example, both limit NFTs to 100 MB.

 After choosing a format, creators must consider the content of their NFTs.
 Serious artists will want to consider what the public might desire or find valuable in a digital work of art.
 They might also consider making only a limited number of NFTs to make their product offering rare.
 Just like in the world of tangible art, content, messaging, limited editions, historical significance, and intent all matter in digital art.

 3. Find a Place Where You Can Create NFTs